ndavey242/Namitagram/README.md

 - [X] User can pull to refresh the last 20 posts submitted to "Instagram"
 - [X] User can tap a post to view post details, including timestamp and caption.

-The following **stretch** features are implemented:
+The following features are implemented:

 - [X] Style the login page to look like the real Instagram login page.
 - [X] Style the feed to look like the real Instagram feed.
-- [X] User should switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using a Bottom Navigation View.
+- [X] User can switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using a Bottom Navigation View.
 - [X] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
 - [X] Show the username and creation time for each post
 - [X] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse